 The court granted summary judgment against Debord as Debord’s Facebook comments did not qualify as a legally protected complaint because they did not comply with the employer’s flexible system for reporting sexual harassment and the Facebook posts failed to provide notice to the employer.
 Finally, the court noted, Debord was not terminated for her Facebook posts, but rather because of her dishonesty and disruption of the workplace.

 While this case is a win for employers, social media is still a slippery topic in the employment context.
 The best way to reduce your risks of claims is to review your social media policy often and with the assistance of employment counsel, as this area of the law continues to change rapidly.

-If you have any questions regarding the National Labor Relations Board and their decisions, please contact any of the attorneys at Royal LLP at (413) 586-2288.
+If you have any questions regarding social media in the workplace, please contact any of the attorneys at Royal LLP at (413) 586-2288.